jsantos-weber/JuanSantos-3750-Portfolio/README.md

 Portfolio for CS3750

 # Connect 4 Game
-# H1 In class we were able to create a Connect 4 game using **React**.
+In class we were able to create a Connect 4 game using **React**.
-The Front End consisted of making the webpage for the game.
+## The Front End
+As an introduction to React, we created a tic-tac-toe game that we then transformed into a Connect 4 game.
-The Back End stored data in a Mongo Database which housed things such as high scores.
+## The Back End stored data in a Mongo Database which housed things such as high scores.

 # MERN Authentication